lukekavanagh/lukekavanagh.github.io/unit_1/week_1/git_practice/README.md

 Go to the [root](../../../../..) of this repo.
 At the top of the page, there's a fork button.
 Press it.
 You'll be prompted to choose a repository to fork to.
 Choose yours.
 You should now have a copy of our repo in your github account.

+**From this point through the rest of phase zero, you will be working entirely off of this fork**

 ## Clone your Copy of the Phase Zero Repo

 Now, you're going to clone (aka make a local copy of) your forked repo.